 Cell phones, laptop, camera, smart phones, PDAs, games, tablets, watches, etc.

 Quantity limits: None except that larger lithium ion batteries and spare nonspillable wet (gel cell, absorbed electrolyte) batteries are limited to two per person.
-For size restrictions on lithium, lithium ion, and nonspillable wet (gel cell, absorbed electrolyte) batteries, see separate "Spare batteries" entries in this table.
+For size restrictions on lithium metal, lithium ion, and nonspillable wet (gel cell, absorbed electrolyte) batteries, see separate "Spare batteries" entries in this table.

 Spare batteries must be protected from damage and short circuit.

-Spare lithium and lithium ion batteries are prohibited in checked baggage.
+Spare lithium metal and lithium ion batteries are prohibited in checked baggage.

 See the regulation: 49 CFR 175.10(a)(18)